Did you know kiwis have twice as much vitamin C as oranges? This fruit is nothing much to look at on the outside; it has a brown furry exterior.

 You can use nut milk, plant-based milk, fruit juice, or water for liquids.

-Add items from each category; you can add additional items such as greek yogurt, chia seeds, hemp seeds, protein powder, or collagen.
+Add items from each category, such as greek yogurt, chia seeds, hemp seeds, protein powder, or collagen.
 Combine all the ingredients and blend.

 I was intrigued by this combination of carrot, mango, and kiwi.
 For some reason, you rarely see carrots used in smoothie recipes, and they are such a healthy addition to smoothies.